ExitValue.ai

 What Is Your Medical Equipment Business Worth?

-Medical equipment businesses sell for 5-10x EBITDA, with significant premiums for companies with recurring consumable revenue streams, exclusive distribution agreements, and strong GPO/IDN relationships.
+Medical equipment businesses sell for platform-tier earnings multiples, with significant premiums for companies with recurring consumable revenue streams, exclusive distribution agreements, and strong GPO/IDN relationships.
 Demographics and regulatory barriers create durable demand.

 174